AUDIO VERSION: YouTube Podbean

 The only folks who are in danger of becoming eternally damned are those who are in God’s “still being invited” category.
 He’s calling you, but you’re dragging your feet about submitting to Him.
 At any point, God could suddenly announce that He’s fed up with your stalling and cancel His invitation to you.
 You would then find yourself ceasing to care about the whole God thing.
 You’d go on with your life and when you die you’d end up in an epic mess.

 When people talk about unpardonable sins, what they’re really trying to do is define exactly what the switch is that will make God flip people into the eternally damned category.
 We humans would like God to be a whole lot more predictable than He is, so we’re always trying to confine Him to patterns.
 But the reality is that there is no pattern to this damning business.
 In the first place, God gives every soul a different amount of time to come to Him.
 Look around the world and notice how He’s killing us all off at drastically different ages.
 Some die in the womb, some live past 100.
 Most deaths seem ill-timed to us.
 Children dying of cancer.
 Car accidents.
 Terrorist attacks.
 Plane crashes.
 War.
 These things don’t feel right to us, they feel like rip offs.
 And if we can’t get comfortable with the fact that God kills us off at such different ages, we’re not going to get comfortable with the fact that He gives us different amounts of spiritual illumination.
 One soul rejects a thousand invitations from God, another rejects only five before God declares them both damned.
 It doesn’t seem fair to us.
 We want God to treat us all the same, but the reality is that He doesn’t.
 He treats us vastly differently, and there’s no window you can peek through so you can see how He’s treating some other soul and then compare His treatment of them to the way He treats you.
-When it comes to His dealings with other souls, God intentionally keeps you out of the loop (see Behind the Scenes with God: Human Variation, Lifespans, and the Mechanics of Salvation).
+When it comes to His dealings with other souls, God intentionally keeps you out of the loop.

 What people claim to understand about God with their lips and what they actually understand on a soul level are two vastly different things.
 You can’t just look at someone’s behavior and accurately assess how much God has been working with them on a soul level.
 An adherent of Islam may understand far more about who Christ is than a fellow who claims to be Christian.
 The Muslim is willfully defying God while the Christian is just going through religious rituals that were passed down to him from his family.
 Neither man is saved, but the Muslim has all of the information that he needs to get saved while the fellow claiming to be a Christian hasn’t even begun his spiritual education because the Holy Spirit isn’t calling him yet.
 But wait–the guy who says he’s a Christian is going to church every Sunday and he’s memorized John 3:16, so how can he not understand how to get saved?
 Because we humans do not control the illumination process.
 You can preach at someone all day, but unless the Holy Spirit helps them understand what you’re saying, your words will be like so much noise (see How to Avoid Witnessing Burnout: It’s Not Your Job to Save the World).
-We find both Yahweh and Jesus discussing this principle in the Bible: hearing is not the same as understanding (see Jesus: The Bewildering Teacher).
+We find both Yahweh and Jesus discussing this principle in the Bible: hearing is not the same as understanding.
 What this means for you is that you can’t tell where someone’s soul is at with God merely by observing their behavior.
 Religious labels and rituals mean nothing.
 The fact that someone goes to church doesn’t mean they care about God.
 The fact that they read a Bible doesn’t mean they understand it.
 To many, the Bible is just another religious textbook.
 To others, it contains life changing insights about God.
 It is God who illuminates our souls with truth and that illumination is a private thing which other humans cannot track or measure.
 So when someone dies before you wanted them to, you have no grounds on which you can complain that God treated them unfairly.
 You don’t know the first thing about how He treated them.
 You have no idea about how many chances He gave them to come or what lengths He went to in order to motivate them to submit to Him.
 God hounds some souls with brutal discipline while He walks away from others after a few calm exchanges.
 While God does love us all and He wants us all to come, He does not treat us all the same.
 We’re not all given the same amount of time and chances, and this is what makes submitting to God such an urgent issue.
 Because regardless of how God treated someone else, you don’t know how much longer He’s going to be willing to wait for you to get over yourself and submit to His Authority.

 While God treats us all differently, the souls who end up in Hell are all there for the same reason: willfully defying God.
 No one ends up in Hell for failing to submit to a God who they didn’t even know existed.
 God is incredibly gracious, and that means He is extremely easy to succeed with.
 If you want to get in a good place with Him, He will give you the resources and understanding you need to get there.
 God does not cruelly toy with us by dangling salvation before us only to keep yanking it away whenever we try to reach for it.
 If this is what you think He is doing with you, it is because you have accepted some very wrong ideas about God’s Character and methods.
 The solution here is to ask Him for help.
 God is very easy to please and He puts His approval well within your grasp.